udacity/create-your-own-adventure/english/marshmallow.md

 BUT!!!! wait a minute...
 Do you hear that??

+Is that a marshamallow cat I hear?
+What is a marshamllow cat you might ask?
+It is a [special cat](special-cat.md).

 A soft echo of a torrent is fading from far...

 I felt a sudden ease of mind.